Confirmed Bookings

 Action

-📸 Real photos of Olympos village & harbor — Wikimedia Commons (CC BY / CC BY-SA)
+📸 Real Saria, Karpathos boats, and Olympos photos — Wikimedia Commons (CC BY / CC BY-SA)

 - The Village of OlymposDrive up to the northern mountains to a village literally carved into the cliffs.
 Locals still wear traditional dress and bake bread in outdoor stone ovens.
 Keep the walk short, grab some fresh bread and honey, and head back down.